 9. Yorkshire Terrier

 Few dogs can match the character and liveliness of the Yorkshire Terrier.
 The American Kennel Club (AKC) may consider him a toy breed, but the Yorkie didn’t get the memo.
 This pup is a spitfire.
 He started life as a ratter but soon graduated to a lap dog.
 While he doesn’t shed a lot, he needs professional grooming to look his best and stay mat-free.

 10. German Shepherd

-There are good reasons why the German Shepherd is AKC’s second most popular breed.
+There are good reasons why the German Shepherd is one of the AKC’s most popular ranked breeds.
 He is a handsome pup that carries himself with all the dignity he embodies.
 This pup will make a delightful and loyal companion.
 He is very intelligent, making him easy to train.
 This pooch is a hardworking dog that is both alert and fearless.

 The Kuvasz is another flock guardian that brings all these desirable qualities in a pet for single women.
 He is courageous and loyal to his owner.
 This pup won’t back down if he senses trouble.
 However, he does have an independent streak, which isn’t unusual for herding dogs.
 That may make training more challenging, but he will also make it rewarding.

 Where can we begin when suggesting the Golden Retriever as a pet?
 This pup can bring so much happiness to your life.
 He is exceedingly friendly and affectionate.
 He is also loyal and will stand up for you, whether you need it.
 This pooch is quite active, so daily walks are a must-do with him.
 Regular grooming is also essential to keep his coat silky and soft.